telefonicaid/fiware-orion/doc/manuals/admin/perf_considerations.md

 8. [Optimized Stability Scenario](#scenario-8-optimized-stability-scenario)
 9. [No-cache Optimized Stability Scenario](#scenario-9-no-cache-optimized-stability-scenario)

+In the scenario 1 Orion is stressed with massive update requests; a thread is added every six seconds to reach 300 for the Context Broker Update service.
+No subscription exists in the database, so no notification is generated during the test.
+The update request contains a random number of attribute updates between 1 and 20.

-Scenarios 1, 2, 3 and 6 foresee to add a thread every six seconds to reach 300 for the Context Broker Update service.
+In the scenario 2 Orion is stressed with massive update requests; a thread is added every six seconds to reach 300 for the Context Broker Update service.
+No subscription exists in the database, so no notification is generated during the test.
+The update request contains a random number of attribute updates between 1 and 6.
-A data set of 5000 entities was updated to  a number of attributes ranging from 1 to 20.
-The scenario stops 10 minutes after the 300 concurrent threads are reached.
-At the beginning of the execution of this scenario  the subscriptions necessary to perform the tests are already in place.

-Scenarios 4 and 5 are updated scenarios using NGSIv2 APIs instead of NGSIv1 ones.
-Scenario 2 is the same than scenario 1, but the number of attributes is lower in order to compare the results with scenario 2 (NGSIv1 vs NGSIv2).
+Scenario 3 is analogous to Test case 1, but updating attributes for a specific entity in each requests (convenience update).

+This scenario 4 is analogous of the scenario 2, but using NGSIv2 API.
+Orion is stressed with massive update requests.
+No subscription exists in the database, so no notification is generated during the test.
+The update request contains a random number of attribute updates.
+This number is between 1 and 6.

-Scenarios 4 and 5 are the same than scenarios 1 and 3, but a previous load of 1000 subscriptions has been launched over the database, in order to  generate notifications by Orion.
+Scenario 5 (NGSIv1) is analogous to the test case 2, but this time a load of 1000 subscriptions has been launched before the test, in order to make Orion to generate notifications.

+Scenario 6 (NGSIv2)is analogous to the test case 4, but this time a load of 1000 subscriptions has been launched before the test, in order to make Orion to generate notifications.

 In Scenario 7 (Stability scenario), 3 thread (one per each tested service) every six seconds were added to reach 30: